Scripting

 Wikipedia defines Visual Scripting as a tool to develop programs "by manipulating elements graphically rather than by specifying them textually".
 It has the advantage of lowering the entry level for programming - by making it more visual, and easier to understand by uninitiated developers.

 My technical tendency allowed me to quickly assimilate the specificities of these languages, and to get appointed as a proud member of the "Scripting Justice League".
-As such, I also hold the same responsibilities as Technical Game Designers:
+As such, I also held the same responsibilities as Technical Game Designers:

-• I write guidelines to define standards
+• I wrote guidelines to define standards

 Microsoft Office